psas/lv3.1-recovery/controlSystem/RecoveryBoard/firmware-rs/src/bin/README.md

 This binary is a simple testing program that blinks the LED and prints `"Hello, World"` over RTT.
 It's purpose is to verify that your development environment is set up properly.
 It can be flashed to either a NUCLEOf091rc development board or one of the actual PSAS ERS boards.
-To flash it to a NUCLEO run `cargo run --bin blinky`.
+The command to flash it is `cargo run -r --bin blinky` To flash it to a NUCLEO leave the BOARD environment variable unset.
-To flash it to an ERS board, run `cargo run --bin blinky --features=main`
+To flash it to an ERS board, set the BOARD environment variable to `"main"`

 ## Parachute

 This binary is the program for either the drogue or the main ERS parachute boards.
-To flash it as the drogue board run `cargo run --bin parachute --features=drogue`.
+The command to flash it is `cargo run -r --bin parachute` To flash it as the drogue board set the BOARD environment variable to `"drogue"`.
-To flash it as the main board run `cargo run --bin parachute --features=main`.
+To flash it as the main board set the BOARD environment variable to `"main"`.

 ### Interrupts